-Category Look For $\checkmark$ Description Worth Calling Out Bulbs Compact Fluorescent Lamps(CFLs) Energy Star certified CFLs typically use 25% of the electricity of an Incandescent bulb with the equivalent brightness.
+Category Look For \checkmark Description Worth Calling Out Lighting Bulbs Compact Fluorescent Lamps(CFLs) Light Emitting Diodes(LEDs) Natural Light, Shading Energy Star certified CFLs typically use 25% of the electricity of an Incandescent bulb with the equivalent brightness.
+Energy Star LEDs use only around 10% of an equivalent incandescent.
+Large south facing windows, roof overhangs, and/or deciduous trees.
 In addition to the significant energy savings, CFLs and LEDs also last much longer than incandescent or halogen bulbs.
-Lighting Light Emitting Diodes(LEDs) Energy Star LEDs use only around 10% of an equivalent incandescent.
-Large south facing windows, Large overhangs on southern facing windows can keep heat out in the summer by blocking the Natural Light, Shading roof overhangs, and/or deciduous trees. sun's rays and allowing them in during the winter when the sun is lower in the sky.
-Refrigerator Energy Star Qualified Energy Star certified refrigerators are 9-10 percent more efficient than federal requirements.
+Large overhangs on southern facing windows can keep heat out in the summer by blocking the sun's rays and allowing them in during the winter when the sun is lower in the sky.
+Appliances Refrigerator Energy Star Qualified Dishwasher Energy Star Qualified Clothes Washer/Dryer Energy Star Qualified Energy Star certified refrigerators are 9-10 percent more efficient than federal requirements.
+Energy Star dishwashers are 10% more energy efficient than federal requirements.
+Energy Star certified washers use 20% less energy and 33% less water.
+Energy Star dryers use 20% less energy.
 Energy Star certified appliances are designed to save energy without sacrificing performance.
-If they are more expensive Appliances Dishwasher Energy Star Qualified Energy Star dishwashers are 10% more energy efficient than federal requirements.
-Energy Star certified washers than non-certified appliances, they are required to recoup the extra investment through energy savings in a Clothes Washer/Dryer Energy Star Qualified use 20% less energy and 35% less water.
-Energy Star dryers use 20% less energy. reasonable amount of time.
-Heating System Energy Star Certified?
-Circle Type: -Furnace -Boiler The rated efficiency of the heating system is usually found on a yellow label on the system.
-The same label that shows the system efficiency will also usually show estimated yearly operating costs, so the Heating Ventilation & -Heat Pump -Electric Baseboard -Wood/Pellet Stove AFUE:% buyer can get an idea of how much the heating/cooling portion of their bill will be.
-Air Conditioning Sealed/Insulated ductwork?
-Y/N Unsealed/uninsulated duct work can lead to up to 20% energy loss.
+If they are more expensive than non-certified appliances, they are required to recoup the extra investment through energy savings in a reasonable amount of time.
+Heating Ventilation & Air Conditioni ng Heating System Energy Star Certified?
+Circle Type: -Furnace -Boiler -Air Source Heat Pump -Electric Baseboard -Geothermal The rated efficiency of the heating system is usually found on a yellow label on the system.
+AFUE:% Sealed/Insulated ductwork?
+Y/N The same label that shows the system efficiency will also usually show estimated yearly operating costs, so the buyer can get an idea of how much the heating/cooling portion of their bill will be.